SnowConvert: Function References for Teradata¶

 Warning

-This is the user-defined function (UDF) overloaded with two parameters.
+This user-defined function (UDF) accepts two parameters (overloaded function).

 Definition¶